Dan Maraya

 He was a Member of the Order of the Niger (MON), an Officer of the Order of the Niger (OON) and a recipient of the Nigerian Federal Republic Medal, 1st class.
+He was conferred with an honorary doctorate degree by the University of Jos.
 A recording artist, by 1986 he had recorded at least 150 LPs and singles and composed 500 songs.

 Life

-Dan Maraya Jos, whose name means "The Orphan of Jos", was born in 1946 in Bukuru, near Jos in Plateau State, Nigeria.
-His birth name is Adamu Wayya, but his father died shortly after his birth and his mother died while he was still an infant, hence the name by which everyone knows him.
-Dan Maraya's father had been a court musician for the Sarkin Hausawa of Bukuru.
+Danmaraya Jos, whose name means "The Orphan of Jos", was born in 1946 in Bukuru, near Jos in Plateau State, Nigeria.
+His birth name is Adamu Wayya.
+His father died shortly after his birth and his mother died while he was still an infant, hence the name by which everyone knows him.
+Danmaraya's father had been a court musician for the Sarkin Hausawa of Bukuru.
 After the father's death, the Emir (or Sarkin Hausawa) took Dan Maraya under his care when his parents died.

-Dan Maraya showed an early interest in music and came under the influence of local professional musicians.
+Danmaraya showed an early interest in music and came under the influence of local professional musicians.
 During a trip to Maiduguri while he was still a pre-teen, he was impressed by musicians some playing with the Kuntigi instrument, upon his return to Jos, he made a kuntigi, with which he has accompanied himself ever since.

-Maraya was a vocalist, singing while accompanying himself on a small Nigerian lute called a kontigi.
-He also was skilled with the Kotsu drum and Kalungu drum (Hausa talking drum), the garaya 2-stringed lute or guitar, the molo 3-stringed lute or guitar, and the goge Nigerian violin, having learned them in training for his profession as a griot.
+Danmaraya was a vocalist, singing while accompanying himself on a small Nigerian lute called a kuntigi.
+He also was skilled with the kotso drum and kalungu drum (Hausa talking drum), the garaya 2-stringed lute or guitar, the molo 3-stringed lute or guitar, and the goge Nigerian violin, having learned them in training for his profession as a griot.

-The kuntigi is a small, single-stringed lute which Maraya plucked, and also drummed the skin soundboard with his fingers.
+The kuntigi is a small, single-stringed lute which Danmaraya plucked, and also drummed the skin soundboard with his fingers.
 The body of his instrument was made from an oval-shaped sardine can covered with goatskin.
-Dan Maraya and other kuntigi players are solo performers who accompany themselves with a rapid ostinato (a continually repeated musical phrase or rhythm) on the kuntigi.
+Danmaraya and other kuntigi players are solo performers who accompany themselves with a rapid ostinato (a continually repeated musical phrase or rhythm) on the kuntigi.
 During instrumental interludes they repeat a fixed pattern for the song they are playing, but while singing, they will often change the notes of the pattern to parallel the melody they are singing.